SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/drop_database.rst

 Dropping the current database
 --------------------------------

-You can not drop the current database in use.
+The current database in use can't be dropped.
 Switch to another database first.

 .. code-block:: psql